 2. Entering into the Agreement, Scope and Application of our International Terms of Sale, Prices

-2.3.
-In the absence of a different agreement, we will charge for erection/ assembly, repair, maintenance as well as work and services performed based on the expenditure of time plus expenses incurred for travel, materials, equipment and, as applicable, disposal.
-Our pricing schedule applies.
-Should our pricing schedule fail to list a price for a particular item, we will charge adequate compensation instead.
+2.3 In the absence of a different agreement, we will charge for erection/ assembly, repair, maintenance as well as work and services performed based on the expenditure of time plus expenses incurred for travel, materials, equipment and, as applicable, disposal.
 Storage fees/ charges will be invoiced pursuant to Item 4.6.

 3. Invoicing, Down-Payment, Interim Payments, Security Interest